Programs

 Program Overview

 Champions serve as the advocate and single point of contact for high schools in the region.
-Responsibilities include facilitating sharing and communication of information and resources, increasing awareness of career opportunities in manufacturing and STEM-related courses, and increasing student enrollments in manufacturing and STEM-related courses.
+Responsibilities include facilitating the sharing and communication of information and resources, increasing awareness of career opportunities in manufacturing and STEM-related courses, and increasing student enrollments in manufacturing and STEM-related courses.

 You have a single point of contact at your child’s school to collaborate with on your child’s options for the future.
 The Champions program means that your child’s school guidance counselor or educator has all of the information you need in order to make informed decisions about your child’s future.

-MFG.
-Day Program
+Manufacturing Day Program

 Program Overview